PhilipVis/Verummeum/content/blog/portable-package-formats.md

 description= "In this article we compare the major portable package formats; Snap, Flatpak and Appimage."
 +++

 In recent years, three different distribution independent package formats have gained a lot of popularity.
 There are already a few Linux distributions like [Endless OS](https://endlessos.com/home/) and [Fedora Silverblue](https://silverblue.fedoraproject.org/) that depend solely on distribution independent packages to run desktop applications.
+Are these package formats ready to become main packages formats for Linux distributions?

 In this article we will take a look at the advantages and disadvantages of each package format individually, and of distribution independent package formats in general.